rethink sustainability

 Luxury watches and high-end jewellery undergo sustainability transformation – Piaget leads the way

-Industry leaders have taken matters into their own hands.
+Industry leaders are responding, recognising the need to reduce their environmental impact.
 But what progress has been made?
-And how do brands reconcile sustainability objectives with growth?
-Some firms, such as LVMH, Kering, and Richemont-owned Piaget, now see sustainability as a key part of building customer loyalty and future success, and are incorporating innovative sustainability initiatives into their business models.
+And how do brands balance sustainability objectives with growth?
+For groups like LVMH, Kering, and Richemont-owned Piaget, sustainability is no longer an ‘add-on’ – it’s a core pillar of brand loyalty and long-term business strategy.

 Luxury in the face of new challenges

-Read also: ID Geneva transforms luxury watchmaking by circular economy
+Read also: ID Geneva transforms luxury watchmaking through circular economy

-By 2025, Millennials and Generation Z will account for 70 percent of the global personal luxury market
+By the end of 2025, Millennials and Generation Z will account for 45% of the global personal luxury market

 Reconciling growth with sustainability